alexprengere/PythonBrainFuck/README.md

 * the `mandel` binary built when compiling `mandel.b` directly: 1-2 seconds

 The JIT addition contains code from [this amazing tutorial on JITs](http://morepypy.blogspot.fr/2011/04/tutorial-part-2-adding-jit.html).
+If the BrainFuck interpreter `bf.py`  is a bit hairy to look at, you can check out the `step_by_step` folder to go from the simplest interpreter, then using only Rpython code, then with a JIT, then with some final optimizations.